 PROJECT AREA--The Green Roof will be located at One Pace Plaza within short walking distance of the WTC Site.

+LMDC continues to work with the New York City Department of Design and Construction to develop the scope of the project.
 It is anticipated that this planning phase will be ongoing until September of 2009.